GigaHierz/bridge-retirement-tutorial/README.md

 ## Step 4: Create the Remote Call Function

 We now have everything in place to call a function on a remote chain.
 In `packages/hardhat/contracts/CarbonRetirementBridge.sol`, we call `RetirementHelper.retireFromAddress()` on Celo with the Account API from Optimism.
-Additionally, we need to create a new function called `addressToBytes32()` because the `to` value of the `Call` takes `bytes32` as input, so we need to cast the type of the `RetirementHelper` address to `bytes32`.

 ### Parameters: